Hungerford: 1987 massacre

-Government
+Governance

-Hungerford is a civil parish, covering the town of Hungerford and a surrounding rural area.
-Anciently, the parish was divided into four tithings: Hungerford or Town, Sanden Fee, Eddington with Hidden and Newtown, and Charnham Street.
+Hungerford is a civil parish, covering the town and its surrounding rural area.
+The parish was divided historically into four tithings: Hungerford or Town, Sanden Fee, Eddington with Hidden and Newtown, and Charnham Street.
 North and South Standen and Charnham Street were detached parts of Wiltshire until transferred to Berkshire in 1895.
 Leverton and Calcot were transferred to Hungerford parish from Chilton Foliat in Wiltshire in 1894.

 Parish council responsibilities are undertaken by Hungerford Town Council, which consists of fifteen volunteer councillors and committee members, supported by a full-time clerk; the mayor is elected from amongst their number.
-Hungerford & Kintbury electoral ward, which includes eight rural parishes to the east, elects three members of West Berkshire Council (a unitary authority).
+Hungerford & Kintbury electoral ward, which includes eight rural parishes to the east, elects three members of West Berkshire Council, a unitary authority.

-Hungerford is part of the Newbury parliamentary constituency.
-Hungerford participates in town twinning to foster good international relations: